lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 Wait for Request Update

 ### Update Request
-Use the Update Request node to automatically update the values of specific Request attributes at any stage in the process.
+Use the Update Request node to automatically update the values of specific Request attributes at any stage in the workflow.
 Examples being updating the Logging or Closing Categories of a Request.

 Logging Category
 Closure Category